Pylons/pyramid/docs/narr/subrequest.rst

-In the above case, the call to ``request.invoke_subrequest(subreq)`` will actually raise a :exc:`ValueError` exception instead of retrieving a "500" response from the attempted invocation of ``view_two``, because the tween which invokes an exception view to generate a response is never run.
+In the above case, the call to ``request.invoke_subrequest(subreq)`` will actually raise a :exc:`ValueError` exception instead of retrieving a "500" response from the attempted invocation of ``view_two``, because the tween which invokes an exception view to generate a response is never run, and therefore ``excview`` is never executed.

 This is one of the major differences between specifying the ``use_tweens=True`` and ``use_tweens=False`` arguments to